clockworksspheres/ramdisk/README.md

 ### macRamdisk

-tested on macOS Sierra, Ventura, Sonoma and Sequoia
+tested on macOS Sequoia, Sierra, Ventura, Sonoma and Sequoia

 ## Only developed for Linux